Pop Culture Madness!

 "On Sept.
 2, our bank will open at 9:00 and never close again!"

-- Long Island branch of Chemical Bank, advertisement from 1969 for their autoomated teller machine (ATM).
+– Long Island branch of Chemical Bank, advertisement from 1969 for their automated teller machine (ATM).

 1969 Pop Culture History

-While we didn't have the film technology to convincingly fake a moon landing in 1969, we did have the technology to actually land on the moon.
+While we didn’t have the film technology to fake a moon landing in 1969 convincingly, we did have the technology to land on the moon.

 American Hero Neil Armstrong set foot on the moon on June 20th.
 There was no comment from Mr. Gorsky.

-Bob Denver's (Gilligan) character on another show (Maynard G. Krebs on The Many Loves of Dobie Gillis) was the inspiration for Shaggy from Scooby Doo.
+Bob Denver’s (Gilligan) character on another show (Maynard G. Krebs on The Many Loves of Dobie Gillis) inspired Shaggy from Scooby Doo.

 James Brown released five different songs about popcorn.

-Domino's Pizza logo has 3 dots because that's how many stores there were in 1969.
-They planned to add a new dot for every store that opened, but that was quickly scrapped as the franchise grew rapidly.
+Domino’s Pizza logo has three dots because that’s how many stores there were in 1969.
+They planned to add a new dot for every opened store, but that was quickly scrapped as the franchise grew rapidly.

 Robert Crumb's Fritz The Cat was the comic strip that all the tuned-in folks read.